Cloudy Focaccia Bread

 - Leave it to rest for at least 30 minutes before you start eating it.
 I know it's hard, but you have to wait unless you prefer a stomach ache.

-This means you can enjoy the fluffy goodness whenever you want from the comfort of your home.
+This means you can enjoy the fluffy focaccia recipe whenever you want from the comfort of your home.
 I know we are.
 Actually, probably more than we should, but who's counting?

 * If you prefer a different kind of toping, the sky is the limit.
 As a tip, rosemary is just another herb known to complement this bread the most.
 I suggest you experiment and see what combination you love best.